ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](output_print.txt.gif)](output_print.txt)

-The main difference between "`-identify`" and "`-print`", is that first will be run once for every image in memory, while the later will only run once.
+The main difference between "`-identify`" and "`-print`", is that the former will be run once for every image in memory, while the latter will only run a single time regardless of the number of images.

 That means we can generate just about any text file we want about the images in memory, completely from within a single ImageMagick command.

-For example, here I generate a HTML file of same set of images I have used in the previous example...
+For example, here I generate a HTML file of the set of images I used in the previous example...

 ~~~{data-capture-out=output_html.txt}
 convert ../images/k* \